himanshu2454/Kunteksto/docs_source/source/intro.rst

     source activate <path/to/directory>

-- on Windows, the pycurl library must be manually installed using this command
+- Windows users will need to manually install the pycurl library using this command

 .. code-block:: sh